-- 1. A witness shall have the right to: - a) be informed about the case for which he/she has been called;

-c) review the record of an investigative action carried out with his/her participation, and request to make remarks, additions and amendments to the record;

-d) avoid giving a testimony that discloses the commission of a crime by himself/herself or by his/her close relative;

-- e) participate in the carrying out of investigative actions; - f) request taking a special measures of protection. - 2.
-A witness shall be obliged: - a) to appear upon the summons of the court; - b) to respond to the questions posed; - c) not to disclose circumstances of a case known to him/her if so warned by the court; - d) to observe order during the court hearing; - e) not to leave the courtroom without the permission of the presiding judge.

-3. A witness may be coerced into appearing in the court in accordance with the procedure prescribed by this Code.
+- 1. A witness shall have the right to: - a) be informed about the case for which he/she has been called; - b) if he/she has no or insufficient command of the language of the criminal proceedings or has such disability as to not allow him/her to communicate without using sign language, give a testimony in the native or any other language of his/her choice, and use the services of an interpreter at the expense of the State; - c) review the record of an investigative action carried out with his/her participation, and request to make remarks, additions and amendments to the record; - d) avoid giving a testimony that discloses the commission of a crime by himself/herself or by his/her close relative; - e) participate in the carrying out of investigative actions; - f) request taking a special measures of protection. - 2.
+A witness shall be obliged: - a) to appear upon the summons of the court; - b) to respond to the questions posed; - c) not to disclose circumstances of a case known to him/her if so warned by the court; - d) to observe order during the court hearing; - e) not to leave the courtroom without the permission of the presiding judge. - 3.
+A witness may be coerced into appearing in the court in accordance with the procedure prescribed by this Code.